diveBarKaraoke/divebar_karaoke_creation_guide/docs/vocal_isolation.rst

 ----------------------

 Most of the available tools share a lot of separation models.
 Here's an overview of some of the best ones.
 This below guide to the relative strengths and weaknesses of each vocal isolation method was written by Peareoke.
 New models are being added constantly each with its own merits.
 If you’re not sure which is the most effective currently, just ask and someone will let you know.

+For the most up-to-date information on current models, see the Google doc `Instrumental, vocal & other stems separation & mix/master guide - UVR/MDX/Demucs/GSEP & others <https://docs.google.com/document/d/17fjNvJzj8ZGSer7c7OFe_CNfUKbAxEh_OBv94ZdRG5c/edit?usp=sharing>`_ produced by the Audio Separation community (not affiliated with diveBar, but there is certainly some overlap).
+There's also a link to their Discord near the top of the doc.

 Mel-RoFormer and BS-RoFormer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^